eduk8s-tests/lab-tkg-aws-installer/workshop/content/17-generating-kubeconfig.md

 If the workload cluster is to be used by a different operations team or set of developers, you next need to generate a ``kubeconfig`` file they can use to access the cluster.
 This is done using the ``tkg get credentials`` command.
-Run this on the ``dev-1`` workload cluster you just created.
+Run this against the ``dev-1`` workload cluster you just created.

 ```execute-1
 tkg get credentials dev-1 --export-file kubeconfig-dev-1.yaml